Charles Limb: Research

 Limb has stated that he wants to know what went on in John Coltrane’s head when he improvised masterpieces on the saxophone.
 He has researched creativity with jazz musicians because they can improvise on cue, even in the laboratory conditions of an fMRI.
 In several experiments, he has captured moving pictures of their brain activity as they create.

 In one, he found that improvising musicians showed: 1) deactivation of the dorsolateral prefrontal cortex, which among other functions acts as a kind of self-censor, and 2) greater activation of the medial prefrontal cortex, which connects to a brain system called the “default network.”
 The default network is associated with introspective tasks such as retrieving personal memories and daydreaming.
 It has to do with one’s sense of self.

 In another experiment, he and his team demonstrated that when two jazz musicians are “trading fours,” that is, having an interactive musical conversation, they utilize brain areas important in linguistic grammar and syntax.
 The finding suggests that these regions process auditory communication generally, rather than just for spoken language.

 Limb also investigated the relationship between emotion and creativity.
 He asked jazz musicians in the fMRI to improvise music they felt corresponded to the emotions in photos of a sad, neutral, and happy woman.
 He found that when musicians responded to happy photos, the dorsolateral prefrontal cortex deactivated much more than in the other conditions.
 The study also asked why we feel pleasure in sad music, and found that while musicians showed more frontal deactivation and deeper flow states when responding to the happy photos, the creation of sad music elicited a stronger visceral experience and greater activity in the brain's reward centers.

 In addition, he has researched music perception in deaf individuals with cochlear implants.
 As a temporal bone surgeon, he places these devices in patients, and the implants let them hear speech well, but they have trouble perceiving elements of music such as harmony and timbre, as well as performing higher integration.
 He has recommended training programs and technological innovation to overcome this deficit.
 Limb has also examined the creativity of composers such as Beethoven and Smetana, who became deaf as adults yet continued to write great music, and he has written about the fact that Thomas Edison invented the phonograph despite his loss of hearing.

 Publications and editorships

 Limb is the former Editor-in-Chief of Trends in Hearing (then called Trends in Amplification), the only journal focused on hearing aids and other auditory amplification devices, and an Editorial Board Member of the journals Otology & Neurotology and Music and Medicine.
-He has authored over 75 manuscripts, including magazine articles.
+He has authored over 150 scholarly works.